 Well, the lust to get high returns should not be the only driving factor to decide your investment portfolio.
 It’s your needs that necessitate an investment decision and goals.

 Whereas, for someone who is planning to buy a house in the near future, investing in shares, mutual funds can take them closer to their goal.
 However, investment in these portfolios should be done after the accomplishment of tax-saving.
-Another important thing here is before you invest you should analyse your risk tolerance.
+Another important thing here is before one invest they should analyze their risk tolerance.
 Whereas those who want to build retirement funds should focus on NPS, PPF and PLI which is a long-term investment with fixed returns and zero risks.

 Both tax-saving and financial goal accomplishment are complementary strategies.
 Tax saving without goal-setting could result in inefficient money allocations.
 While goal-setting without tax planning will not allow you to gain maximum returns.
 However, the key to a financially secure future is- to start early, plan your investments and then invest throughout the year, be aware of tax-saving investments and keep your goals in mind while investing.